How business rates are calculated

 Business rates are calculated by multiplying an estimate of annual rent a property could generate (rateable value) by a national non-domestic rate set by the Scottish Government.

-The national non-domestic rate is currently 46.6p for 2017/18.
-For properties with a rateable value of over £51,000 there is an additional 2.6p on the national non-domestic rate.
+The national non-domestic rate is currently 48p.
+Properties with a rateable value of over £51,000 pay an an additional 2.6p on top of the national non-domestic rate.

 The Scottish Government's Business Rates Calculator gives an estimate of the business rates you'll pay.